TabulateJarl8/random-junk/markdown/bit_storage.md

     // if value isnt mutable, you can just create a new variable instead of doing in-place assignment value >>= 2;

-    if value & StrokeType::NoStroke {
+    if value & StrokeType::NoStroke as u8 != 0 {
+        // NoStroke is set

-    } else if value & StrokeType::RoundCap {
+    } else if value & StrokeType::RoundCap as u8 != 0 {
+        // RoundCap is set
     } ... {

     }